ibm-cloud-docs/security-compliance/faqs.md

 {: #faq-encryption-key}
 {: faq}

 You might use the same keys for many different purposes within {{site.data.keyword.cloud_notm}}.
-The Security and Compliance Center marks an association with the keys that it uses to secure the data.
+The {{site.data.keyword.compliance_short}} marks an association with the keys that it uses to secure the data.
 To view the resources associated with a key, go to the {{site.data.keyword.keymanagementserviceshort}} instance on the resource list and click on the key.
 You can see the Cloud Resource Name (CRN) of associated resources.